jfbarras/slimy-snake/README.md

 Visual debugging, like food collection sector, can be changed with **Y**.

+You can conserve resources (and therefore run more bots) by enabling "no graphics mode".
+This is toggled with **G**.

 ## New Features
 Statistics and visual debugging are available even if the player fully controls the snake.